The Top Free Virtual Sales Tools You Need to Try

-Like the elusive Yeti or the Loch Ness Monster, free sales tools might seem like the stuff of folklore.
+Like the elusive Yeti or the Loch Ness Monster, free virtual sales tools might seem like the stuff of folklore.
 Sure, everyone claims to have a sighting—but do they really exist?

-In fact, some of the best sales software companies now market directly to reps.
+In fact, some of the best sales software companies now market direct to reps.
 It makes sense when you think about it: If you start using a free sales tool and close deals, some of your teammates might try it out.
 And if enough of you start to have success, the tool will catch your boss’ attention—and it’s already proven its value.
 What’s good for you is good for the sales brands who want to make a good impression on your manager (and that’s pretty good for you).

 It’s important to note that there are no one-size-fits-all sales productivity tools.
 What works for an enterprise account executive may not work for a team of SDRs or someone selling to small businesses.
 However, when paired with the right sales methodology, online sales tools can help you take the right steps faster and leave less of your sales process to chance.

-Types of Free Sales Tools
+Types of Virtual Selling Tools

 There are seven main categories of free sales tools to choose from.